blawson-bates/simEd/cran-comments.md

 ## Resubmission

 This is a resubmission to address CRAN feedback (V. Wimmer).
-In this version I
+All check results below are for this resubmission-to-feedback.
+In this resubmitted version I
 have:

 * Added three references with DOIs to the DESCRIPTION.